 Soups and Stews: Stews and soups are a common staple of the Caribbean diet, and Aruba is no exception here.
 Local restaurants will always have some on offer.
-Seafood chowders and fish soups are common home and restaurant cooked fare in Aruba.
-Stews also feature tender cooked meats like chicken or goat meat traditionally.
+Seafood chowders and fish soups are common home and restaurant-cooked fare in Aruba.
+Stews also features tender cooked meats like chicken or goat meat traditionally.
 Lamb and beef-based stews are also available.
 Cabrito Stoba is the commonplace goat-based stew, while the locals call the beloved fish stew Keri Keri.

 Ayaca: Another not to be missed traditional Aruban dish is Ayaca.
 This banana leaf and meat steamed entree comes with dried fruits and cashews.
 The island has taken this classical Venezuelan dish and made it its own.
 With so many wealthy Venezuelans having second homes here, it is not too surprising.